-SAFARIS UNLIMITED (AFRICA) LTD COVID-19 PROTOCOLS & IMPORANT INFORMATION FOR TRAVEL TO KENYA
+COVID-19 PROTOCOLS & IMPORTANT INFORMATION FOR TRAVEL TO KENYA

 We would like to assure our guests of our commitment to caring for them and our staff.
-With the support of the Ministry of Tourism & Wildlife, Health, Transport and the WHO, we have developed the following protocols to ensure that your safari is safe.
-The principles behind the protocols are; protecting lives and livelihoods, gaining visitor confidence, supporting government efforts to combat the spread of Covid-19, restructuring tourism operations to conform and collaborating between the public and private sector to implement health and safety practices for the tourism industry in Kenya.
+With the support of the Kenya Government and the WHO, we have developed the following protocols to ensure that your safari is safe.
+The principles behind the protocols are; protecting lives and livelihoods, gaining visitor confidence, supporting efforts to combat the spread of Covid-19, and collaborating between the public and private sector to implement health and safety practices for the tourism industry in Kenya.

 ENTRY REQUIREMENTS FOR KENYA (as per the Kenya Airport Authority website)